-At an 18-inch diameter, this wall fan is a very popular size.
+At an 18-inch diameter, this is a very popular size.
 Price point is reasonable.
 Motor is completely enclosed to protect it from dust.
 Can adjust the fan speed with a pull chain.
 Includes a hanging bar that will sturdily support the weight of the fan.
 Fan head tilts for directed air flow.

 Fan's cage will not stand up to rough treatment and may dent.

-May have problems with longevity and build quality.
+May have problems with fan’s build quality.